JESii/TrainsAndGraphs/README.md

 #README

+##Running the programs
+  trains
+It uses a file name of 'sample.dat'

 ##Background
 * I use the Thoughbot convention of avoiding begin blocks in specs; that way, the conditions are clearly obvious at each example.